 But don't discard it — like the surrounding fruit, it is also packed with beneficial nutrients.

 One of the most common misconceptions about carrots is that their greens should never be ingested, but that is far from the truth.
 Carrot tops and greens are perfectly fine for consumption: chop them to add to a bowl of salad, stew, or sauce.

 You may already be aware that people eat chicken feet, but did you know that the red cockscomb is also edible?
 In fact, it may be one of the tastiest parts of the chicken.

 For many, banana peels are to be quickly discarded because they are nothing but disaster.
 Many never hear how these banana peels are high in antioxidants, potassium, dietary fiber, polyunsaturated fats, and essential amino acids.

 You don't have to eat banana peels raw; wash then fry them in a pan to make a yummy replica of bacon or blend them along with other fruits to make a smoothie.

 The entirety of a watermelon is edible, and that includes its tough skin, which is especially known to provide numerous health benefits.

 Its most important constituent is amino acid, citrulline, which is thought to heighten libido, improve oxygen delivery to muscles, reduce blood pressure, and act as an excellent source of fiber.

 Give your meals citrus notes by adding the grated rinds — any citrus fruit will do!
 As for the health benefits, the rind contains vitamins, antioxidants, calcium, and potassium.

 Next time, you're blending mangoes to make a smoothie, add its peels too.
-A research study reports that mango skin extract exhibited more potent antioxidant and anticancer properties than mango flesh extract.
+A research study reports that mango skin extract exhibited more potent antioxidant properties than mango flesh extract.